 If your child is due to be taking exams it is possible for the exams to be taken at The St Aubyn Centre.
 We are an examination centre and arrangements can be made to transfer entries from the home school.

-The Key Teacher for the young person will contact the parents/carers within the two week assessment period in order to ensure that a working relationship is established and that parents’ views are taken into account when the Individual Education Plan (IEP) is set.
+The Key Teacher for the young person will contact the parents/carers within the two week assessment period in order to ensure that a working relationship is established and that parents’ views are taken into account when the Individual Education Plan (IEP) is written.
+The Key Teacher will also speak with the young person to find out whether there have been difficulties in school and work with them to find solutions to problems.

 The Education Centre has received national recognition for best practice in working with parents.
 Parents are overwhelmingly positive about the work of the education centre.Ofsted